fiicodes/ERDiagram/README.md

 from customer;

-Query for adding data to order table:
+11.Query for adding data to order table:

 insert into order(customer_id,order_date_time)